starvader13/starvader13/README.md

   I'm Ashutosh Gupta
 </h1>

-<h2 align="center">Building things drives me, and the fuel is learning new stuff everyday.</h2>
+<h3 align="left">Building things drives me, and the fuel is learning new stuff everyday.</h3>

 ###